azagniotov/swift-parallax-scrolling-collectionview/README.md

-### Parallax Scrolling in Swift UICollectionViewController
+### Parallax Scrolling using UICollectionView and custom UICollectionViewCell in Swift
 ##### Parallax scrolling using a moving background and a static foreground (alpha) images

 [Parallax scrolling](https://en.wikipedia.org/wiki/Parallax_scrolling) is a big UI design trend these days.
 It is a technique